WheteThunger/WorkcartSafeZones/README.md

 {
-  "Error.NoPermission": "You don't have permission to do that.", "Error.NoWorkcartFound": "Error: No workcart found.", "Error.AutoZonesEnabled": "Error: You cannot do that while automatic zones are enabled.", "Error.SafeZonePresent": "That workcart already has a safe zone.", "Error.NoSafeZone": "That workcart doesn't have a safe zone.", "Add.Success": "Successfully added safe zone to the workcart.", "Remove.Success": "Successfully removed safe zone from the workcart.", "Warning.Hostile": "You are <color=red>hostile</color> for <color=red>{0}</color>.
+  "Error.NoPermission": "You don't have permission to do that.", "Error.NoWorkcartFound": "Error: No workcart found.", "Error.SafeZonePresent": "That workcart already has a safe zone.", "Error.NoSafeZone": "That workcart doesn't have a safe zone.", "Add.Success": "Successfully added safe zone to the workcart.", "Add.Error": "Error: Unable to add a safe zone to that workcart.", "Remove.Success": "Successfully removed safe zone from the workcart.", "Warning.Hostile": "You are <color=red>hostile</color> for <color=red>{0}</color>.
 No safe zone protection."
 }